jdelamer/CSCI-531/lectures/rl/Temporal-difference learning/td-learning.md

 ## SARSA: On-Policy TD learning

 Now that we can estimate the value function of a policy, we can improve it.
 As previous methods, we also need to trade off exploration or prediction.
-For on-policy methods we must estimate $q_\pi(s,a)$ for all states $s$ and actions $a$.
+For on-policy methods, we must estimate $q_\pi(s,a)$ for all states $s$ and actions $a$.

 :::{admonition} Activity
 :class: activity